 The MacBooks have always been expensive computers.
 Apple does have a low-price range called MacBook Air; however, it's not comparable to any Windows computer, and a high-end known as MacBook Pro.
 Does this justify the price, why are they so expensive, and should you get one or move to a different device?

-This has always been one of the most usual questions everybody asks any "techie" computer guy in the family, should I get a Mac or a Windows Laptop; even if I wanted the answer to this and previous questions is not a straight answer.
+This has always been one of the most common questions everybody asks any "techie" computer guy in the family, should I get a Mac or a Windows Laptop; even if I wanted the answer to this and previous questions is not a straight answer.

 Let's narrow down each question, so you can decide if you should get an